 Unlike others, Sony’s founders saw latent potential in the primitive emergence of Transistor

 Like many other great technologies, Transistor also emerged in primitive form.
-It’s potential was so latent that even American icons like RCA did not see much future prospects in it.
+Its potential was so latent that even American icons like RCA could not envision profitable future prospects in it.
 But Mr. Ibuka and his colleague Mr. Morita envisioned possibilities.
 Soon after, tiny Sony moved to take the license of the Transistor–for its production and refinement.

 Sony started the commercialization of this technology with the release of compact Transistor Radio–TR-55–in 1955.
 But this radio was extremely primitive–producing very low, cranky sound.